-This week's post is a 2-Part series brought to you by Shawn Blanc, a full-time blogger and internet guy who has been creating consistent, fantastic content while building a loyal and devoted audience.
+This week's post is brought to you by Shawn Blanc, a full-time blogger and internet guy who has been creating consistent, fantastic content while building a loyal and devoted audience.
 He was kind enough to agree to share some of his experience with us as a guest post relating to growing your blog and your audience.

 Last week, the folks here at IFB asked you about your biggest challenges when it comes focusing on your creative work.
 They shared the feedback with me and asked if I could give some input and advice to address some of the most common challenges.